loveencounterflow/cxltx-styles/README.md

 \paOriginToText
 ````

-somewhere near the beginning of the document.
+somewhere near the beginning of the document (or just leave it with the default settings).

 **Though this option is the slowest one (because it performs a floating point calculation on each single
 text placement), i chose to make it the default one**, simply because there is good reason to think that if